Pacific International Translations has a considerable experience in voice-over translation services.

-If these guidelines aren’t followed, the viewer will likely struggle to read the subtitles in the time they are displayed.
-Or if there is time to read them, he/she won’t have sufficient additional time to fully take in what is happening in the video itself.
-The video therefore won’t have the anticipated impact in that language.
+Failing to follow these guidelines will result in your viewers struggling to read the subtitles in the time they are displayed, or not having enough time to fully take in what is happening in the video itself.

 The subtitling translation challenge

-It is therefore essential subtitles conform to the accepted guidelines.
-However there is a difficulty in that we speak faster than we read.
-This means the text spoken in the video is invariably longer than can fit into subtitles.
-The script therefore needs to be shortened, generally quite considerably.
-This is the translator’s challenge, and the reason why good subtitles use very simple language and short words.
+Text in the video will invariably be longer than can fit in subtitles.
+Scripts need to be shortened, sometimes considerably.
+This is a challenge to the translator and is the reason why good subtitles use simple language and short words.

-This makes subtitling a difficult art and one relatively few translators are experienced and therefore good at.
-It takes training, experience, and generally multiple re-workings to get an optimal result.
+Subtitling is as a result, a difficult skill to master and one that relatively few translators are experienced and good at.
+It takes training, practice and multiple re-workings to get the best results.

-We have solid experience in providing subtitles in several languages.
-Each project needs to be assessed and priced individually, so please contact us to discuss a project or obtain a quote.
+We have solid experience providing subtitles in several languages.
+Each project needs to be assessed and priced individually - please contact us to discuss your project or arrange a quote.

 Don't need a voice-over or translation right now?